-A home-based business is a venture—whether full time or run as a side hustle—that you can start and operate using your own home as your base of operations.
+A home-based business is a venture—whether full time or run as a side hustle—you can start and operate using your own personal residence as your base of operations.
 A few home-based businesses, especially those that sell online and don’t buy and hold lots of inventory, can even be run on the go, without the need to be bound to your home.

-- A low-investment business has fewer overhead costs (such as warehousing fees), plus potential tax deductions you can claim.
+- A small business has fewer overhead costs (such as warehousing fees), plus potential tax deductions you can claim.

 - The option to sell products or services locally or internationally.

 - Flexible work-life balance, which is ideal if, for example, you’re a stay-at-home parent or a retiree.